-If you are handy, I often refer to cedar decking as the best value.
-If you are not so handy this process could be a nightmare that will consume some your time and if neglected will cause your deck to deteriorate.
+If you are handy, cedar decking may be the best value.
+If you are not so handy, this process could be a nightmare that will consume some of your time, and if neglected, will cause your deck to deteriorate.

 Pressure Treated Pine

-At Green Side Up Contracting, we believe in delivering excellence and have decided to no longer build decks using this material.
+At Green Side Up Contracting, we believe in delivering excellence and have decided not to build decks using this material.
 Please click here to find out why.

 Total Cost of Ownership

-Besides delivering excellence when it comes to the build, it is also our job to Protect Your Investment, and part of that is to provide you information for you to make an educated decision.
+Besides delivering excellence when it comes to the build, it is also our job to Protect Your Investment, and part of that is to provide you with information to make an educated decision.

-Although our favourite decking material to build with is Trex, it’s not necessary a good fit for everyone.
+Although our favourite decking material to build with is Trex, it’s not necessarily a good fit for everyone.

-If you look at the below chart (can you please use the data in the spreadsheet to best show the information) you will quickly see that investing in the wrong decking material will end up costing you more money in the long run and definitely will not be as enjoyable as a low maintenance Trex deck.
+If you look at the chart below, you will quickly see that investing in the wrong decking material will end up costing you more money in the long run and definitely will not be as enjoyable as a low maintenance Trex deck.